YAOrangeTime16/skbv_arbetsprov/README.md

 The application has been deployed at https://skbv-a03b9.firebaseapp.com/

 ## Technical highlight
-- This application has been created with React.js and `create-react-app`
+- This application has been created with React.js using `create-react-app`

-- This Single Page Application is using `React Router v4`.
+- This Single Page Application uses `React Router v4`.
 Router is useful when users use the back button of the browser, instead of the one on the application page.
 The page will behave as users expect thanks to Router.

 - The application imports a salon page component dynamically (with the help of `React-loadable`), so it reduces unecessary data-loading to mobile devices.
 As a result, it should enhance user experience of mobile devices.